ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

   <project remote="kernel" name="pub/scm/linux/kernel/git/will/kvmtool" path="kvmtool" revision="e17d182ad3f797f01947fc234d95c96c050c534b"/>
 </manifest>
 ```

-We can see this looks like the manifest defines a bunch of repositories, then defines the firmware sources, build and model scripts, and linux along with some tooling.
+The manifest defines repositories of firmware sources, build and model scripts, and linux along with some tooling.

-Let us get all the source by running the `repo sync` command that will check out sources in all the repositories defined in the manifest.
+Fetch the sources with the `repo sync` command.
+This will take a few minutes to complete.
 ```bash { command_line="ubuntu@ip-10-0-0-164:~/rd-infra | 2-14" }
 repo sync -c -j $(nproc) --fetch-submodules --force-sync --no-clone-bundle ...
 A new version of repo (2.40) is available.